psahni/custom_seed/README.md

 With The help of custom seed, we are able to maintain seeds versions, just like rails migrations.

-You insert some seed data into database, later on you wish insert new data with out running old seeds.
+You insert some seed data into database, later on you wish insert new data with out running old seed statements.

+In that case this comes out very handy

 ## Installation